-One year from now, Honda’s first electric vehicle to take to North American roads will be beginning production ramp-up.
-The Honda Prologue electric crossover is expected to be a 2024 model with a mid-2023 arrival.
+Later this year, Honda’s first electric vehicle to take to North American roads will be beginning production ramp-up.
+The Honda Prologue electric crossover is expected to be a 2024 model with a late-2023 arrival.
 However, we’re looking forward to the Prologue for reasons you might not expect.

 Honda waited too long to get into the EV game.
 While many argue that Honda’s decision to focus on hybrid powertrains was a good move for their sales and bottom line, the delay ultimately resulted in Honda looking for strategic partners as an avenue for electrification.
 In the case of the 2024 Honda Prologue, Honda is working closely with General Motors to bring the same Ultium powertrain in the Chevrolet Silverado EV into Honda’s first American-made EV.
 But this won’t be a Chevy Bolt 2.0.
 The Prologue will benefit from a new, much better generation of EV engineering.

-The partnership between Honda and GM doesn’t end there.
 Not only is the Honda Prologue going to be powered entirely by GM’s Ultium electric platform, GM is going to build the Prologue EV from start to finish.
 This begs the question, is the Prologue even a Honda at all?
 It’s starting to sound a lot like Chevrolet’s Equinox EV with the Honda nameplate.
-As you’ll read below, that’s not a bad thing at all.

 Why then are we looking forward to the Honda EV that’s really a Chevy with a Honda badge?
 It’s all about the hope and promise of the Ultium platform.
 Here’s why this is worth getting excited about: